iaincollins/structured-data-api/README.md

     MONGODB=mongodb://username:password@server.example.com:27017/db-name npm start

-By default all objects are stored in a MongoDB Collection named `entities`.
+By default all objects are stored in a MongoDB Collection named "*entities*".
 You can specify a different Collection name using the COLLECTION environment variable.

     COLLECTION="things" npm start